 - Serve slices over hot steamed rice.

-Next time you want to experience unagi sushi, check out sablefish or black cod instead.
+Next time you want to experience unagi sushi, try using sablefish or black cod instead of eel.
 These are much more sustainable options.
 We covered unagi (eel) and gindara (sablefish), so you can make educated decisions when deciding on at-home sushi recipes.